gouthamk16/Attograd/README.md

 Use code with caution

+**TO-DO**

+1. Implement Tensor class and methods for addition and multiplication
+2. Implement single layer nn
+4. Implement gradcheck on the Perceptron (numerical)

 **Contributing:**

 We welcome contributions to this project!
 Feel free to open pull requests with new features, bug fixes, or improvements to the documentation.